entropy-deno/core/readme.md

 ## License

-Entropy is an open-source framework licensed under the [MIT License](https://github.com/entropy-deno/core/blob/main/LICENSE).
+Entropy framework is open-source and it is licensed under the [MIT License](https://github.com/entropy-deno/core/blob/main/LICENSE).